ABOUT BREAST CANCER

 Stress, fears and concerns

-After treatment for early or locally advanced breast cancer ends, many people are afraid they still have cancer, or the cancer will come back.
+After treatment for early or locally advanced breast cancer ends, many people are afraid they still have cancer, or are afraid the cancer will come back.
 These fears are normal.

 There are many healthy ways to cope with the stress.
 Complementary therapies like mindfulness meditation may help you.